wangkanai/Webmaster/README.md

 ### Installation

-Installation of Wangkanai.Webmaster
+Installation of Wangkanai Webmaster

 ```powershell
 PM> install-package Wangkanai.Webmaster
 ```

-Implement of the library into your web application is done by configuring the `startup.cs` by adding the Webmaster service in the `ConfigureServices` method.
+Implementation of the library into your web application is done by configuring the `startup.cs` by adding the Webmaster service in the `ConfigureServices` method.

 ```csharp
 public void ConfigureServices(IServiceCollection services)